GuidesWriting Tours

 • Use the version field to communicate breaking changes

-• Export tour JSON for use with Trailguide Pro’s visual editor (coming soon)
+• Export tour JSON for use with Trailguide Pro’s visual editor.

 Tip: Keep step id values stable.
 They are used as the primary key in analytics reports — changing an id breaks historical step-level metrics.